 Open Learning Opportunities

-After consultation we have created open learning opportunities to support the History and Heritage Reading and Research Groups which are being set up this autumn.
-This will enable anyone interested to explore the story of Welsh Plains and the wider Welsh Wollen Cottage Industry between 1650 and 1850.
+After consultation we have created open learning opportunities to support the History and Heritage Reading and Research Groups and Networks or for individuals to enable anyone interested to explore the story of Welsh Plains and the wider Welsh Woollen Cottage Industry between 1650 and 1850.
 This will include local, national and international research.

 In the first two phases of the project (which started in March 2019) the project team engaged over 50 Community Research Volunteers, with a range of experience, expertise and interest, based across Wales and some even further afield.
 During the next phase we plan to structure how we pass on what we have found, as we still want to encourage local research and themed research.